The Buddy Deane Show: Legacy

 Dick Clark patterned his ABC-TV show Where the Action Is after local remotes done by Deane in Maryland.

 The racial integration of a take-off of the show, dubbed The Corny Collins Show, provides the backdrop to the 1988 John Waters film Hairspray.
 The film spawned a 2002 Broadway musical adaptation starring Harvey Fierstein and Marissa Jaret Winokur, and a 2007 film adaptation of the musical starring John Travolta and Nikki Blonsky.
-Although he never appeared on Deane's show, Waters attended high school with a "Buddy Deaner" and later gave Deane a cameo in the film, in which Deane played a TV reporter who tried to interview the governor who was besieged by integration protesters.
+Waters appeared on the show with his friend Mary Vivian Pearce but they were removed for dancing the "dirty boogie".
+Waters gave later Deane a cameo in the film as a TV reporter who tried to interview the governor who was besieged by integration protesters.

 As with many other local TV shows, little footage of the show is known to have survived.
 When Barry Levinson, another Baltimore native, requested video from the show for his film Diner, the station told him it had no footage.